gladiusio/gladius-node/README.md

 make docker_push DOCKER_IMAGE=gladiusio/gladius-node
 ```

-### use docker-compose to run gladius-controld and networkd
+### Use docker-compose to run gladius-controld and networkd
 You can also use the provided docker compose file to build the images and run them locally
 ```bash
 # run docker compose with the latest release